draumaz/macpac/README.md

 # environment variables
 ```
 $REPO_PATH ~ a folder containing .pkgz files, a tarball with a packages file tree
-$DEST_PATH ~ the path that you want macpac to install things
+$PKG_PREFIX ~ the path that you want macpac to install things
 ```

 # compiling tips